univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: office365/attributes/anonymize

-   Configures the LDAP attributes of a user account that the Microsoft 365 connector synchronizes, but filles with random data.
+   Configures the LDAP attributes of a user account that the Microsoft 365 connector synchronizes, but fills with random data.
 The value is a comma-separated list of LDAP attributes.
 For more information, see :ref:`idmcloud-o365-users`.